-“There were no working telephones in Khojali, no working anything—no electricity, no heating oil, and no running water, Goltz wrote.
-“The only link with the outside world was the helicopter—and these were under threat with each run.
+“There were no working telephones in Khojali, nothing was working —no electricity, no heating, and no running water”, Goltz wrote.
+“The only link connecting the town to the outside world was the helicopter, and it was under huge risk with each trip it made”.